Have you considered switching from offering digitals, to in-person sales? Here is our list of what you’ll need to consider!

 Another tip is to always SHOW what you want to sell.
 Therefore, your products and prints should be the largest size of your options.
 You don’t want to display a 8×10″ print in your studio if your goal is to sell a larger framed print.
 People need help visualizing what will be in their homes, so help them as much as you can!

 There are two types of display techniques used by IPS photographers.
 For those that have a higher budget, they invest in a projector to display images on their client’s wall, or their studio wall.
 The second way is via a computer or ipad.
 This allows you to show your clients their gallery of images to choose from, and also gives you the ability to show your images on a virtual wall!
 Apps like ShootandSell do this, and are GREAT tools to get your client envisioning your work in their home.

 Making the change from shoot and burn to IPS can be tough, especially when you have people whispering in your ear that it’s not possible.
 IT IS possible.
 There are a ton of photographers (some in lower-end markets) that are doing VERY well for themselves with in-person sales.
 It simply takes a little more effort on the front end, when it comes to defining and find those ideal clients in your market.

-If you’d like to read more about a first-hand IPS experience, read on here!
+Read on here if you’d like to learn more about a first-hand IPS experience!